 - On April 26, 2021, the Alaska Health Advisory 2, International and Interstate Travel was updated.
-If you are fully-vaccinated when you travel (whether for work or personal reasons), you do not need to - o get tested before or after travel, or - self-quarantine after travel. - In addition, according to the CDC's May 13, 2021 guidelines, fully vaccinated people: - no longer need to wear a mask or physically distance in any setting, except where required by federal, state, local, tribal, or territorial laws, rules, and regulations, including local business and workplace guidance - can refrain from testing following a known exposure unless they are residents or employees of a correctional or detention facility or a homeless shelter
+If you are fully-vaccinated when you travel (whether for work or personal reasons), you do not need to - get tested before or after travel, or - self-quarantine after travel. - According to the CDC's July 27, 2021 guidelines, fully vaccinated people: - no longer need to wear a mask or physically distance in any setting, but fully vaccinated people are recommended to wear a mask in public indoor settings in areas of substantial or high transmission. - might choose to wear a mask regardless of the level of transmission, particularly if they are immunocompromised or at increased risk for severe disease from COVID-19, or if they have someone in their household who is immunocompromised, at increased risk of severe disease or not fully vaccinated. - who have come into close contact with someone with suspected or confirmed COVID-19 are recommended to be tested 3-5 days after exposure, and to wear a mask in public indoor settings for 14 days or until they receive a negative test result.